-What Is Normal Transmission Temperature?
+What Is Normal Transmission Temperature And Too Hot?

 What Is Normal Transmission Temperature